In this article, we’ll be looking at how to practice Bhakti yoga meditation properly, and the benefits you will get out of it.

 - After Samatha, they’d perform Dhyana meditation, which is the entry point to oneness.

 - They would then come to Bhakti yoga practice, which they would use to become one with their deity.

-If you are interested in following the traditional path, it is important to do Samatha and Dhyana first, before you do Bhakti.
+If you are interested in following the traditional path, it is essential to do Samatha and Dhyana first, before you do Bhakti.

 The term itself literally means to “show devotion and love to”.

-In other words, practicing Bhakti yoga is about showing love and devotion to a deity by silencing our own ego and making the mind one with the object of devotion.
+In other words, practising Bhakti yoga is about showing love and devotion to a deity by silencing the ego and making the mind one with the object of devotion.
 For instance, Hindus will practice Bhakti yoga while focusing on one of the Hindu gods.

-In the 21st Century there are more modern, less-religious styles of Bhakti.
+In the 21st Century there are more modern, less-religious ways how to practice Bhakti yoga.
 For instance, someone who is not religious might practice Bhakti yoga by meditating on a natural element, like water, or by meditating on a personal item that means a lot to them, such as a family heirloom.
 This is very similar to the Buddhist method Samatha.